Essential Things to Know Before Traveling to the Emirates in 2026

 Avoid June to September if possible — summer temperatures can exceed 45°C. During Ramadan, public eating and drinking during the day are restricted, which may affect your travel plans.

-Taxis: Not mandatory, but rounding up to the nearest note is customary.
+| Taxis | Not mandatory, but rounding up the fare is customary | Round up to nearest AED note |

 Transportation Tips: Renting Cars and Using Taxis